Skip to Content

 Chocolate Gravy Ingredients

-Before you begin, gather these simple pantry staples:
+Before you roll up your sleeves, gather these good ol’ pantry staples:

-• 1/4 cup (30g) unsweetened cocoa powder (brands like Hershey’s or even Ovaltine)
+• 1/4 cup (30g) unsweetened cocoa powder (classic Southern cooks swear by Hershey’s—or even Ovaltine for a malted twist)

 • 1 cup (200g) granulated sugar